BayLak-Egypt/simple-toolkit-for-termux/README.md

 </table>

 ---
-A modern and advanced modular framework designed for Termux.
-Features a smart plugin system to easily organize and run tools, an interactive colored interface, auto-library dependency checker, and smooth menu navigation. 🛠️✨
+ A powerful and elegant modular framework for Termux.
+Features a smart plugin system for effortless tool management, stunning custom UI banners, auto-dependency verification, and smooth navigation.
+Level up your workflow! 🛠️✨
 ---